Shugborough Hall: Late 20th century and today

-Following the death of the 4th earl in 1960, an agreement was reached whereby the estate would pass to the National Trust in lieu of death duties.
+Following the death of the 4th Earl in 1960, an agreement was reached whereby the estate would pass to the National Trust in lieu of death duties.
 The deal was finalised and the house opened to the public in 1966.
-The estate was immediately leased to Staffordshire County Council, who managed and maintained it on behalf of the National Trust, with Lord Lichfield retaining an apartment in the hall until his death in 2005, paying a nominal rent to the new owners.
+The estate was immediately leased to Staffordshire County Council, who managed and maintained it on behalf of the National Trust, with Patrick Anson, 5th Earl of Lichfield retaining an apartment in the hall until his death in 2005, paying a nominal rent to the new owners.
 His successor, the 6th Earl, decided to relinquish the lease of the apartments, thus severing the family's direct links with the estate.

 In 2016 Staffordshire County Council handed the estate back to the National Trust, with 49 years remaining on its lease.
 The move is expect to save the council £35 million, with the Trust intending to renew investment in the property.

 The grounds and mansion house are open to the public.
 The attraction is marketed as "The Complete Working Historic Estate", which includes a working model farm museum dating from 1805 complete with a working watermill, kitchens, a dairy, a tea room, and rare breeds of farm animals.
 Originally restored in 1990, the estate's brewery is England's only log-fired brewery that still produces beer commercially.
 Previously used only on special occasions, the brewhouse has been a working exhibit since 2007, operated by Titanic Brewery.

 Since 2011 the private apartments have housed an exhibition of the work of Patrick Lichfield.
 His cameras and lighting gear have been set up in a recreation of his studio, and there is a gallery of some of his most famous photographic subjects.